twbluenaxela/twbluenaxela/README.md

 - 👋 Hi, I’m @twbluenaxela
 - 👀 I’m interested in ...
 CHINESE!!!
 And Web Dev
 - 🌱 I’m currently learning ...
 MERN Stack
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... rednaxela64@outlook.com

 <!---
 twbluenaxela/twbluenaxela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.